Chapel Cottage, Llanishen, Chepstow NP16

 & not here present) related to other Luston property in another sale.
 Printed

-particulars, now 8"x6", accompanied by printed conditions with manuscript
+particulars, now on a single 8"x6" paper sheet, accompanied by printed conditions with manuscript

 insertions on 2 sheets each approx 8"x13" and bearing the signature Edward